Policy brief series

-The HCRI Policy Brief Series provides short, policy-relevant briefings and recommendations on issues and concerns under the themes of humanitarianism, disaster management, peace and conflict and global health.
+The HCRI policy brief series provides short, policy-relevant briefings and recommendations on issues and concerns under the themes of humanitarianism, disaster management, peace and conflict and global health.

-With this series, HCRI aims to provide a space for academics to write about the policy relevance of their research findings.
-The Series is open for contributions from researchers globally regardless of their institutional affiliation.
-Interested contributors should consult the guidelines for authors and contact us via email@example.com & firstname.lastname@example.org.
+Our policy briefs offer a platform for academics and practitioners to write about the policy relevance of their research findings.
+The series is open for contributions from researchers across the globe.
+If you are interested in writing for us, please consult the guidelines for authors and contact us via email@example.com & firstname.lastname@example.org.

 To keep up-to-date on our policy briefings, please sign up to our mailing list.